AuroraWright/owocr/README.md

 # Acknowledgments

 This uses code from/references these projects:
+- Viola for working on the Google Lens implementation and helping with the (shelved) pyobjc VisionKit code!
 - [Manga OCR](https://github.com/kha-white/manga-ocr)
 - [ocrmac](https://github.com/straussmaximilian/ocrmac) for the Apple Vision framework API
 - [NadeOCR](https://github.com/Natsume-197/NadeOCR) for the Google Vision API
 - [ccylin2000_lipboard_monitor](https://github.com/vaimalaviya1233/ccylin2000_lipboard_monitor) for the Windows clipboard polling code

-Thanks to viola for working on the Google Lens implementation!
+- [LiTeX](https://github.com/Shakshi3104/LiTeX) for the Swift Live Text helper